Minessota Democratic Congresswoman Ilhan Omar is making headlines, again, for a tweet repeating an anti-Semitic trope.

 House Foreign Affairs Committee Chairman Eliot Engel responded on Friday, calling on Omar to apologize for her “vile anti-Semitic slur.”
 Omar sits on the same committee.

-- Top Democrat blasts Republican congressman for 'anti-Semitic' attack on Trump investigations
+- Top Democrat Blasts Republican Congressman for 'anti-Semitic' Attack

 Omar responded to Lowey by doubling down on her comments.
 “Our democracy is built on debate, Congresswoman!
 I should not be expected to have allegiance/pledge support to a foreign country in order to serve my country in Congress or serve on committee.
 The people of the 5th [Congressional District of Minnesota] elected me to serve their interest.
 I am sure we agree on that!”
 Omar responded.

 Omar continued to defend herself in a long thread, writing: “I am told everyday that I am anti-American if I am not pro-Israel.
 I find that to be problematic and I am not alone.
 I just happen to be willing to speak up on it and open myself to attacks.”

 The Anti-Defamation League also condemned the Ilhan Omar "allegiance to a foreign country" comment, while conceding the situation takes place "at a fraught time" after she was "herself victimized by a vicious anti-Muslim smear."

 "Rep. Omar has argued that these statements reflect good faith disagreements about US policy toward Israel, the Palestinian Authority, and the relationship between the two.
 This could not be further from the truth," read a letter from Anti-Defamation League CEO Jonathan Greenblatt to House Speaker Nancy Pelosi.

 "Accusing Jews of having allegiance to a foreign government has long been a vile anti-Semitic slur that has been used to harass, marginalize, and persecute the Jewish people for centuries," it continued.